Roemer/govoom/README.md

 ### Animation and Images

 The usual approach to create a custom screen is to create a background image (or animation) and then display text above.
+But you can also embedd text directly in the image.

 For background images, there are two variants:
 1. Load an image from the disk and use that one